 Company sponsorship will be publicly acknowledged and, where appropriate, the companies will be kept regularly informed of the progress of the initiative they are supporting.

 At the same time, transparency is fundamental to any funds that are accepted by the IBTA to ensure that government, the public, industry, and above all patients and their caregivers, are fully aware of any commercial arrangement that the IBTA has negotiated.

-All companies with which the IBTA collaborates will receive a copy of this policy and must agree to work within its principles.
+All companies with which the IBTA collaborates will be made aware of this policy and must agree to work within its principles.